 - no incentive fee in any calendar quarter in which the pre-incentive fee net investment income does not exceed the hurdle rate of 1.50% (6.0% annually); - 100% of the Company's pre-incentive fee net investment income with respect to that portion of such pre-incentive fee net investment income, if any, that exceeds the hurdle rate but is less than 1.76% in any calendar quarter following an Exchange Listing.
 The Company refers to this portion of the Company's pre-incentive fee net investment income as the "catch-up" provision.
-Following an Exchange Listing, the catch-up is meant to provide the Adviser with 15% of the pre-incentive fee net investment income as if a hurdle rate did not apply if this net investment income exceeds 1.76% in any calendar quarter; and

-• 15% of the amount of pre-incentive fee net investment income, if any, that exceeds 1.76% in any calendar quarter following an Exchange Listing.
+Following an Exchange Listing, the catch-up is meant to provide the Adviser with 15% of the pre-incentive fee net investment income as if a hurdle rate did not apply if this net investment income exceeds 1.76% in any calendar quarter; and - 15% of the amount of pre-incentive fee net investment income, if any, that exceeds 1.76% in any calendar quarter following an Exchange Listing.

 Following an Exchange Listing, the second part of the incentive fee is a capital gains incentive fee that will be determined and payable in arrears as of the end of each fiscal year (or upon termination of the Investment Advisory Agreement, as of the termination date), and equals 15% of the Company's realized capital gains as of the end of the fiscal year following an Exchange Listing.
-In determining the capital gains incentive fee payable to the Adviser, the Company will calculate the cumulative aggregate realized capital losses since inception, and the aggregate unrealized capital gains, if any, equals the sum of the differences between the net sales price of each investment, when sold, and the amortized cost of such investment.
-Cumulative aggregate realized capital depreciation equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the amortized cost of such investment since inception.
-Aggregate unrealized capital depreciation equals the sum of the applicable year, the amount of capital gains that will serve as the basis for the calculation of the capital gains incentive fee equals the cumulative aggregate realized capital gains less cumulative aggregate unrealized capital losses, less aggregate unrealized capital depreciation, with respect to our portfolio of investments.
-If this number is positive at the end of such year, the capital gains incentive fee for such year equals 15% of such amount, as applicable, less the aggregate amount of any capital gains incentive fees paid in respect of the Company's portfolio in all prior years following an Exchange Listing.
+In determining the capital gains incentive fee payable to the Adviser, the Company will calculate the cumulative aggregate realized capital losses since inception, and the aggregate unrealized capital depreciation as of the date of the calculation, as applicable, with respect to each of the investments in the Company's portfolio.
+For this purpose, cumulative aggregate realized capital gains, if any, equals the sum of the differences between the net sales price of each investment, when sold, and the amortized cost of such investment since inception.
+Aggregate unrealized capital depreciation equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the amortized cost of such investment since inception.
+Aggregate unrealized capital depreciation equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the amortized cost of such investment since inception.
+Aggregate unrealized capital depreciation equals the sum of the amount of each investment as of the applicable calculation date and the amortized cost of such investment.
+At the end of the applicable year, the amount of capital gains that will serve as the basis for the calculation of the capital gains incentive fee equals the cumulative aggregate realized capital gains less cumulative aggregate realized capital gains incentive fee for such investment.
+At the end of such year, the accuration of any capital gains incentive fee for such year equals 15% of such amount, as applicable, less the aggregate amount of any capital gains incentive fees paid in respect of the Company's portfolio in all pr

-For the three months ended March 31, 2022 and 2021, base management fees were \$1,520 and \$697, respectively.
-As of March 31, 2022 and December 31, 2021, \$1,520 and \$1,376, respectively, of such fees, were unpaid and are included in Management fees payable in the accompanying consolidated statements of assets and liabilities.
-As of March 31, 2022 and December 31, 2021, the Company was not entitled to any incentive fees under the Investment Advisory Agreement.
+For the three and six months ended June 30, 2022, base management fees were \$1,732 and \$3,252, respectively.
+For the three and six months ended June 30, 2021, base management fees were \$863 and \$1,560, respectively.
+As of June 30, 2022 and December 31, 2021, \$1,732 and \$1,376, respectively, of such fees, were unpaid and are included in Management fees payable in the accompanying consolidated statements of assets and liabilities.
+As of June 30, 2022 and December 31, 2021, the Company was not entitled to any incentive fees under the Investment Advisory Agreement.